sylvaus/quaternion-sim/README.md

 # quaternion-sim
 ### Quick Description
-A little project to show one use of quaternion ,different ways to model a ball on a plate and teach a bit if control theory
+A little project to show one use of quaternion ,different ways to model a ball on a plate and teach a bit of control theory

 ### Getting Started
 Clone this repository